harr1424/web_crawler/readme.md

    --- file4.zip
 ```

-Running this script will download all .zip files organized in such a way.
+Running this script will result in all .zip files being downloaded, as specified below.

 ## Usage